carvalinh0/Youtube-Music-RPC/README.md

 This project is fully functional, but there are always opportunities for enhancement.
 Here are a few known ideas:

 - **System Tray Icon:** Instead of just closing, the application could be minimized to the system tray for a more seamless background experience.
-This would allow users to show/hide the window easily.
+This would allow users to easily show/hide the window.
 - **Configuration:** Add a simple script in the site to allow users to set preferences, such as whether the app should start minimized or if the debug console should be enabled.
 ---

 ## Known Issues
-You can see the issues that were detected/reported on [Repository Issues Page](https://github.com/carvalinh0/youtube-music-rpc/issues).
+You can see the issues that were detected/reported on [Repository Issues Page](https://github.com/carvalinh0/youtube-music/issues).

 ---